pmary/pmary.github.io/_posts/en/2026-02-08-the-ai-wrote-the-code-my-job-was-knowing-when-it-was-wrong.markdown

 ## The Junior Developer Question

-I've described the AI as behaving like "a very fast junior developer with no code review process."
+I described the AI as behaving like "a very fast junior developer with no code review process."
 That analogy deserves more than a passing mention, because I know what people are thinking when they read it.

 No, this doesn't mean junior developers are obsolete.
 It means the opposite.